5v1988/kanstructor/README.md

 - **Step 4** : The next step is, folders `extracted-contents` and `snapshots` need to be created to save all contents extracted during testing to external files and to keep golden copies of screenshots that will be verified against app under tests during testing respectively.

-- **Step 5** : Lastly, one config folder will be created to have all configurations one may want to have before running tests.
-The following snippet shows some example configs.
+- **Step 5** : All common configurations such as browser, env etc will have to be in the file: `config.yaml` under `config` folder.
+The following snippet shows some examples.

 	```yaml